 While Eleena is regarded in the market as a very confident, experienced, and assured advocate in any type of employment dispute, she is particularly in demand for cases in the healthcare and education sectors and City sex / race discrimination litigation.
 In cases requiring technical expertise in disciplinary or regulatory matters, Eleena is a natural choice given her parallel and complementary knowledge and experience in that field.
 She is also able to accept instructions to appear as counsel in mediations.

 Unsurprisingly, Eleena is perhaps best known for her work at the intersection of Employment and Professional Discipline.
 Clients have often called upon her to appear in internal hearings, tribunals, the Queen’s Bench Division, before the relevant regulator and in the Administrative Court based on the same factual matrix.
 It is Eleena’s calm and measured approach to even the most stressful litigation and her seasoned appearances in all of these jurisdictions that have marked her out as a go-to senior junior for many of her loyal instructing solicitors.

-A sample of Eleena’s recent cases include the following (anonymised where necessary or appropriate – some cases are too sensitive to be mentioned at all):
+A sample of Eleena’s cases include the following (anonymised where necessary or appropriate – some cases are too sensitive to be mentioned at all):

 - IWGB challenge against the Prime Minister in respect of “Brexit” on behalf of workers affected by a “no deal” scenario in 2019;

 - IWGB challenge against HM Treasury in respect of the Coronavirus Act 2020 and the Job Retention Scheme;